benchling/sqlalchemy_batch_inserts/README.md

 Benchling uses SQLAlchemy and psycopg2 to talk to PostgreSQL.
 To save on round-trip latency, we batch our inserts using this code.

-In summary, committing 100 models in SQLAlchemy does 100 roundtrips to the database if the model has an autoincrementing primary key.
+In summary, flushing 100 models in SQLAlchemy does 100 roundtrips to the database if the model has an autoincrementing primary key.
 This module improves this to 2 roundtrips without requiring any other changes to your code.

 ## Usage